-Anabel abandoned her daughter Chiara when she was barely eight years old.
-Thirty-five years later Chiara returns with a strange...
+Anabel abandoned her daughter Chiara when the girl was barely 8 years old.
+Thirty-five years later, Chiara returns with a...
 [More]

 Critics Consensus: A hard fought coda to a beloved series, Sense8's epilogue exemplifies its strange, sensual, somewhat silly delights.